 decent marketing presence on the Internet.
 I’d been interviewed a number of times for print pieces and online publications.

 One Morning, about 10 a.m., my phone rang.

 “Hello, this is Stephen.”

-The caller’s response was, “Hello.
-My name is Melanie Savage and I’m calling from NASA’s Jet Propulsion Laboratory.”
+The caller said, “Hello, Stephen.
+My name is Melanie Savage and I’m calling from NASA, the Jet Propulsion Laboratory.”